 - make sure they recover from illnesses and hospitalisation.

 Accommodation for older persons

-Looking for a home is never an easy process especially if it’s for an elderly person who needs a lot of caring and love.
-We have this list for options that suit your needs and pocket.
+Looking for a home is never an easy process, especially if it’s for an elderly person who needs a lot of caring and love.
+You must find an option that will suit your needs and pocket.

 Assisted living is the provisioning of affordable, safe and accessible accommodation, with access to support services for active older persons who are independent, with or without assistive devices and who need some form of supervision and assistance regarding their activities of daily living.